cryptosubh/blog/_drafts/The-Hardest-Math-Classes.md

 Notice what doesn't doesn't crack the top 5: Calculus.
 Algebra.

 Hopefully, upon reflection, my readers can relate.
 I certainly can.
 Geometry was without a doubt my weakest math area in high school.
-Whenever I took a math competition, I'd auto-skip the harder geometry questions: I knew 30-60-90 triangles and parallel lines, but after that I was pretty much out of tricks.
+Whenever I took a math competition, I'd auto-skip the harder geometry questions: I knew 30-60-90 triangles and parallel line theorems, but after that I was pretty much out of tricks.